-This economical landscape in transit requires a new mind-, skill- and toolset.
-In Commercial Practices, we believe that contextual awareness (economical, social, ecological) related to new markets, collaborations (with stakeholders), a procedural, transdisciplinary design approach and a critical, explorative view on innovation and new technologies are crucial skills for the hybrid practices of artists and designers, as instigators and collaborators in the Next Economy.
+This economical landscape in transition requires a new mind-, skill- and toolset.
+In the Commercial Practices, we educate artists and designers in this new context.
+We believe that a transdisciplinary design approach and a critical, explorative view on innovation and new technologies are crucial skills for the hybrid practices of artists and designers in their role as instigators and collaborators of the Next Economy.
 This movement will significantly alter the way people live and work, and have an influence on the social and cultural fabric of the public domain.
 Consequently, it will transform the way we design, what we design and for whom.

 - How can artists and designers position themselves in this new economy?